President of the Senate

 During the interim, the secretary of the Senate receives the governor’s announcements of executive appointments requiring Senate confirmation.
 Generally, gubernatorial appointments made during a regular or special session of the Legislature are acted upon by the Senate prior to adjourning sine die or final adjournment.

-Oregon’s Provisional Legislature met formally for the first time in Oregon City, December 2 to December 19, 1845.
-An earlier pre-provisional committee met in August of the same year after the formal ratification of Oregon’s Organic Articles and Laws of 1843 and the inauguration of George Abernethy as governor.
+Oregon’s Provisional Legislature initially met formally in Oregon City, December 2 to December 19, 1845.
+An earlier pre-provisional committee met in August of 1845 after the formal ratification of Oregon’s Organic Articles and Laws of 1843 and the inauguration of George Abernethy as governor.
 The first Provisional Legislature, a unicameral body with autonomous powers, conducted its sessions in a rather casual manner and frequently suspended its rules to take care of unexpected situations.
-It met annually or more frequently until February 1849, five months before the first Territorial Legislature met during July 16 to July 24, 1849, also in Oregon City.
+It met at least annually until February 1849, five months before the first Territorial Legislature met during July 16 to July 24, 1849, also in Oregon City.

 Address: 900 Court St. NE, Rm.
 140-A, Salem 97301